vatesfr/xen-orchestra/README.md

 If you are certain the bug is exclusively related to XO-Web, you may use the [bugtracker of this repository](https://github.com/vatesfr/xo-web/issues).

-Otherwise, please consider using the [bugtracker of the general repository](https://github.com/vatesfr/xo/issues).

 ## Process for new release

 ```bash